scientific-python/upload-nightly-action/README.md

 This provides a standard GitHub Action to upload nightly builds to the scientific-python nightly channel.

-In your Continuous Intregration pipeline once you've built you wheel, you can use the following snippet to upload to our central nightly repository:
+In your Continuous Integration pipeline once you've built you wheel, you can use the following snippet to upload to our central nightly repository:

 <!-- c.f. https://github.com/scientific-python/upload-nightly-action/pull/13 and